Master of Religious Education

 Focus Area Courses

-The degree in religious education provides religious educators with a broad and in-depth exploration of the field.
 In addition to completing the core requirements, students will complete a sequence of courses focusing on religious education.
 These courses will provide educators with a set of multi-disciplinary perspectives and methodologies to enrich their practice.
 Courses in this focus area include:

 - Foundations of Religious Education (required)